 Short Title: Address Confidentiality Program.

-(F Public) Sponsors: Referred to: April 26, 2001 A BILL TO BE ENTITLED AN ACT TO ESTABLISH AN ADDRESS CONFIDENTIALITY PROGRAM FOR VICTIMS OF DOMESTIC VIOLENCE, SEXUAL OFFENSE, AND STALKI ING.
-The General Assembly of North Carolina enacts: SECTION 1.
-The General Statutes are amended by adding a new Chap pter to read: "Chapter 15C.
-"Address Confidentiality Program. " § 15C-1.
-Purpose.
-The purpose of this Chapter is to enable the State and its agencies to response ond to requests for public records without disclosing the location of a victim of don mestic violence, sexual offense, or stalking; to enable interagency cooperation in pro- address confidentiality for victims of domestic violence, sexual offense, or stalking - to enable the State and its agencies to accept a program participant's use of an accept a program participant's use of an accept a program participant of a control of the state and its agencies to accept a program participant of the state and its agencies to accept a program participant of the state and its agencies to accept a program participant of the state and its agencies to accept a program participant of the state and its agencies to accept a program participant of the state and its agencies to accept a program participant of the state and its agencies to accept a program participant of the state and its agencies to accept a program participant of the state and its agencies and and its ddress designated by the Office of the Attorney General as a substitute address. "§ 15C-2.
-Definitions.
-The following definitions apply in this Chapter: (1) Actual address or address. - A residential, work, or school address as specified on the individual's application to be a pro ogram participant under this Chapter. • .1 (2) Address Confidentiality Program or Program. - A program Office of the Attorney General to protect the confidentiality address of a relocated victim of domestic violence, sexual offer stalking to prevent the victim's assailants or potential assailants s Irom finding the victim through public records.
-Agangy of North Caroling or agangy Includes every close tad or (3) Agency of North Carolina or agency. - Includes every elect appointed State or local public office, public officer, or of institution, board, commission, bureau, council, department, auth or other unit of government of the State or of any local government •
+Sponsors: Referred to: April 26, 2001 1 A BILL TO BE ENTITLED 2 AN ACT TO ESTABLISH AN ADDRESS CONFIDENTIALITY PROGRAM FOR 3 VICTIMS (OF DOMESTIC VIOLENCE, SEXUAL OFFENSE, AND STALKING.
+4 The General As ssembly of North Carolina enacts: 5 SEC TION 1.
+The General Statutes are amended by adding a new Chapter to 6 read: 7 "Chapter 15C.
+8 "Address Confidentiality Program.
+9 " § 15C-1.
+Pur pose.
+10 The purpose of this Chapter is to enable the State and the agencies of North Carolina 11 to respond to requests for public records without disclosing the location of a victim of 12 domestic violence, sexual offense, or stalking; to enable interagency cooperation in 13 providing address confidentiality for victims of domestic violence, sexual offense, or 14 enable the State and its agencies to accept a program participant's use of 15 gnated by the Office of the Attorney General as a substitute address.
+16 " § 15C-2.
+Defi 17 ng definitions apply in this Chapter: 18 (1) Actual address or address A residential, work, or school street 19 address as specified on the individual's application to be a program 20 (2) participant under this Chapter.
+21 (2) Address Confidentiality Program or Program. - A program in the 22 Office of the Attorney General to protect the confidentiality of the 23 address of a relocated victim of domestic violence, sexual offense, or 24 stalking to prevent the victim's assailants or potential assailants from 25 (2) finding the victim through public records.
+26 (3) Agency of North Carolina or agency. - Includes every elected or 27 appointed State or local public office, public officer, or official;

-- 1 unit, special district, or other political subdivision of State or local 2 government. - (4) Application assistant.
+- institution, board, commission, bureau, council, department, authority, or other unit of government of the State or of any local government; or unit, special district, or other political subdivision of State or local government.

+Application assistant.
+An employee of an agency or nonprofit - (4) Application assistant.
 An employee of an agency or nonprofit organization who provides counseling, referral, shelter, or other specialized services to victims of domestic violence, sexual offense, or stalking and who has been designated by the Attorney General to assist individuals with applications to participate in the Address Confidentiality Program. - (5) Attorney General.
 Office of the Attorney General. - (6) Person.
 Any individual, corporation, limited liability company, partnership, trust, estate, or other association or any state, the United States, or any subdivision thereof. - (7) Program participant.
 An individual accepted into the Address Confidentiality Program in accordance with this Chapter. - (8) Public record.
 A public record as defined in Chapter 132 of the General Statutes. - (9) Substitute address.
 An address designated by the Attorney General under the Address Confidentiality Program. - (10) Victim of domestic violence.
-An individual against whom domestic violence, as defined in G.S.
-50B-1, has been committed. - Victim of a sexual offense.
-An individual against whom a sexual offense under Article 7A of Chapter 14 of the General Statutes has been committed. - (12) Victim of stalking.
-An individual against whom stalking, as defined in G.S.
+An individual against whom domestic violence, as described in G.S.
+50B-1, has been committed. - (11) Victim of a sexual offense.
+An individual against whom a sexual offense, as described in Article 7A of Chapter 14 of the General Statutes, has been committed. - (12) Victim of stalking.
+An individual against whom stalking, as described in G.S.
 14-277.3, has been committed.